Working analysis · May 2026

 · · ·

 ESSER was allowed to fund "extended learning," staff, materials, and facilities.
 Districts had until September 30, 2024 to obligate ESSER III dollars.
-By FY25 federal revenue is back at its pre-pandemic baseline — the cliff.
+The FY25 ACFR shows federal revenue settled to $8.7M — about $2M above the pre-pandemic $6.5M baseline, reflecting tail-end ESSER III draws and ongoing non-ESSER federal grants, but well off the peak.
+The cliff is real.
 Any positions or programs ESSER had been paying for either ended, or transferred to the operating budget.

 Federal revenue trajectory, FY18-FY25

-A ~$6.5M/year baseline grew to a $21.1M peak in FY22 (ESSER II + III combined), then collapsed back.
-The dashed line is the pre-pandemic baseline; everything above is one-time pandemic money.
+A ~$6.5M/year baseline grew to a $21.1M peak in FY22 (ESSER II + III combined), then stepped back down — to $12.6M in FY24 and $8.7M in FY25, still slightly above the pre-pandemic line.
+The dashed line is the baseline; everything above is one-time pandemic money plus modest other federal grants.

-Source: TSD FY24 ACFR Statement of Revenues, Expenditures and Changes in Fund Balance — Governmental Funds (federal revenue line); FY25 ACFR for the FY25 figure.
+Source: TSD FY25 ACFR — Statement of Revenue, Expenditures and Changes in Fund Balances — Governmental Funds (statistical section, federal revenue line FY16-FY25).
 Schedule of Expenditures of Federal Awards (single audit section) breaks ESSER I/II/III by CFDA.
-FY25 ACFR.
+Nov 11, 2025 — FY2024-25 ACFR.

 $21.1M1